 Tim was excited about this opportunity to help his company expand internationally, but one thing kept nagging in the back of his mind.
-The company hadn’t done any paperwork to get Tim and his colleagues work visas for Germany.
+The company had not done any paperwork to get Tim and his colleagues work visas for Germany.
 Even as a novice to the work world, the lack of proper documentation was a clear risk to Tim as a project engineer.
 Tim brought it up to management and to the HR department.
-“We’re working on it” – was the response.
+“We’re working on it” was the response.

 Tim stayed in Germany for six months helping the team to evaluate facility options.
 But the company still didn’t seem to care about the glaring compliance issue.
 Tim decided it was time to move on to another job at a company where he wouldn’t be put in this type of compromised position.